william0701/ceNet-Omnibus/README.md

 Users are allowed to group ceRNAs into different groups to set different paramenters for the ceRNA filter and network construction.
 For example, the non-coding RNAs, especially long non-coding RNAs (lncRNAs)  usually have relatively lower expression levels.
 The thresh of non-expressed lncRNAs may be lower than that of mRNAs.

 Users can group ceRNAs according to the essential ceRNA information uploaded in step 1.3.
 Validated columns are listed.

 ![](https://github.com/william0701/Figures/blob/master/CeNet%20Omnibus/Gene_Mapping_1.jpg)

 > NOTE: Please Remeber to Click **Preview** Button on the right-bottom corner of the panel once set parameters properly.

+The ceRNAs of non-selected items will be removed in the next processing.

 ![](https://github.com/william0701/Figures/blob/master/CeNet%20Omnibus/Group_statistic.svg)

 #### 2.2 Sample Filter

+There may be some bad samples in the ceRNA/microRNA expression profiles.
+This section allows users to remove these bad samples.

+Firstly, users should set the thresh of a good microRNA/ceRNA in samples.
+For example, we think the CPM of a microRNA larger than 50 is good, while the RPKM of a ceRNA larger than 0.1 is good.
+Then, the program will calculate the ratio of good microRNAs/ceRNAs for every samples, and create the distribution plot.
+Finally, users need to decide how many samples should be remained by sliding the percentile bar.

 #### 2.3 RNA Filter